 What Does it Mean to Praise God in the Storm?

-Notice that this reading plan isn’t about merely surviving through a storm or its aftermath, but it involves actually praising God in the midst of the storm.
-Are you as challenged by this as I am?
+Notice that these verses aren’t about merely surviving through a storm or its aftermath, but it involves actually praising God in the midst of the storm.

-How to Praise God During of Trials
+How to Praise God in the Valley

 - Praise God for who He is.